marrekb/Sharptory/README.md

 # Sharptory
-C# library consisting of multiple factories and design patterns.
+A simple C# library that consists of several abstract factories aimed at solving many use cases in C# solutions.